pxshelly/react-all-day/README.md

 This mostly matches the libraries we use for our production React applications, so it is a good introduction to our frontend architecture.

-To begin the challenge, start with `src/challenge.test.tsx` and follow the instructions in there.
-The goal is to unskip the tests, one by one, and get them to pass.
+To begin the challenge, please run `yarn` to install the dependencies, and then look at `src/challenge.test.tsx` to begin at the challenges.